Investigating Prompting Techniques for Zero- and Few-Shot Visual Question Answering

-\textbf{LLM-only Models vs. VLMs with Visual Cues} This ablation study exhibits two key insights.
-First, VLMs, capable of integrating both visual and textual data, consistently outperform LLM-only models.
-This is evident in the GQA benchmark, where VLMs with PromptCap enhancement achieve up to 40.32\% accuracy, significantly higher than their LLM-only counterparts.
-Second, in the LLM-only setup, while all captioning techniques improve performance, PromptCap emerges as the most effective, achieving 36.46\% accuracy in GQA.
-Dense and grounded captioning also show comparable gains, indicating their utility in providing valuable information for question-answering, particularly when visual features are absent.
+\textbf{Q4.
+Can LLM-only models with visual cues in text suffice for VQA compared to VLMs using the same LLM?} \emph{Test: LLM-only model with no access to direct image features vs VLMs augmented with image captions.} Answer: \textbf{Not really.} While LLM-only models with visual cues show promising performance, they are outperformed by VLMs.
+For instance, on the GQA benchmark, VLMs with PromptCap enhancement achieve up to $40.32\%$ accuracy, significantly higher than LLM-only counterparts.
+However, within the LLM-only setup, all captioning techniques improve performance, with the quality of in-context information directly correlating with gains.
+No surprise PromptCap emerges as the most effective, achieving $36.46\%$ accuracy in GQA.
+Interestingly, dense and grounded captioning also show comparable gains in the LLM-only setup, indicating their utility as a proxy, particularly when direct image features are absent.

-\textbf{Effect of Omitting Image Features} Our analysis also includes an ablation study on the effect of removing image features from VLMs, while still providing captions.
-This helps us understand the dependency of VLMs on visual versus textual cues.
-In Table ~\ref{tab:ablation_image_feats}, we observe a clear reliance on image features: without them, there is a marked decrease in performance.
-For instance, the LLaVa model's accuracy drops significantly from 51.22\% with image features to 37.96\% without, underscoring the critical role of visual information in effective VQA.
+\textbf{Q5.
+Are VLMs using patch-level features with the presence of captions?} \emph{Test: remove image features from VLMs while retaining captions vs keep both.} Answer: \textbf{Yes, definitely}.
+Table ~\ref{tab:ablation_image_feats} results show that image features are indispensable, as performance significantly decreases when they are omitted.
+For instance, the LLaVa model's accuracy drops significantly from $51.22\%$ with image features to $37.96\%$ without, underscoring the critical role of patch-level image features.

 In summary, our analysis underscores the beneficial role of captioning techniques in enhancing VLMs for zero-shot VQA, with PromptCap leading the way.
 It also highlights the value of dense and grounded captioning, especially in LLM-only contexts.
 However, there is variability in performance across dataset-model combinations when integrating additional visual cues to optimize VQA performance.